Kitware/kwcoco/kwcoco/coco_schema_informal.rst

             'reflection_id': <kp_cid>  # specify only if the keypoint id would be swapped with another keypoint type },...
         ]

+        Keypoint categories can also be defined on a per-object category level as in the original MSCOCO schema.
+        Each category dictionary is extended with fields:

+            categories[{
+                "keypoints": [str],
+                "skeleton": [edge],
+            }]

+        The original MSCOCO docs describe this format as: "Finally, for each category, the categories struct has two additional fields: "keypoints," which is a length k array of keypoint names, and "skeleton", which defines connectivity via a list of keypoint edge pairs and is used for visualization."

         In this scheme the "keypoints" property of each annotation (which used to be a list of floats) is now specified as a list of dictionaries that